Disability Accommodation Procedures

 Students in the College of Law

-- Law students wishing to receive exam accommodations must provide appropriate documentation to the Director of Disability Services or Special Needs Counselor in the Academic Resource Center.
+- Law students wishing to receive exam accommodations must provide appropriate documentation to the Director of Disability Services or Special Needs Counselor in the Student Success Center.

-- Documentation should be submitted as early as possible in order to ensure that the documentation is in order and approval obtained prior to the exam period.
+- Documentation should be submitted as early as possible to ensure that the documentation is in order and receive approval prior to the exam period.

-- Verification of the right to test accommodations is determined by the Director of Disability Services in conjunction with the Learning Consultant, a licensed psychologist.
+- Verification of the right to test accommodations is determined by the Director of Disability Services and the Special Needs Counselor.

 - Because law exams are graded anonymously, law students should identify to the Associate Dean of Student Affairs in the College of Law, or directly to Disability Services.

-- Law students receiving exam accommodations take their exams on the main campus in spaces provided by Disability Dervices.
+- Law students receiving exam accommodations take their exams on the main campus in spaces provided by Disability Services.

 - Law students take their exams at the regularly scheduled time for each class.